 Your spring plantings are getting hungry.
 Feed with E.B.
 Stone Organics fertilizers or Maxsea.

 Father’s Day is this month.
 Celebrate Dad with a gift from the garden!

 Deadhead roses, shrubs and other flowers with a new pair of Felco pruners to encourage new blooms.
 We also carry a wide variety of micro snips and floral shears.

 Mulch shrubs and beds to conserve moisture.
-Try Sloat Mini Bark for its beauty and utility.
+Use Sloat Forest Mulch Plus or Redi Gro Bark Mulch.